-Debt can cause significant stress, impacting your finances and overall quality of life.
+Debt can significantly impact your finances and overall quality of life.
 And with $1 trillion added to consumer debt in 2022, you’re certainly not alone if you’re struggling with it.

-A lot of people want to get out of debt by 60 so they can retire without the burden while on a limited income.
+Ideally, you want to get out of debt by 60 so you can retire without the stress while on a limited income.

 Set your goals